Panasonic: Panasonic 3DO

-Panasonic used to manufacture 3DO gaming systems alongside GoldStar and Sanyo but stopped 3 years later, as it was not a success.
-There were a total of 2 million systems sold from 1993 to 1996, though it is not known how many of these were sold by each manufacturer.
-Panasonic obtained exclusive rights to manufacture the 3DO's successor console, the M2, but ultimately backed out of releasing it due to the highly competitive state of the console gaming market at the time.
+Panasonic manufactured 3DO gaming systems from 1993 to 1996 alongside other manufacturers backing the standard, however it was not a success.
+There were a total of 2 million systems sold during its lifespan, although it is not known how many of these were sold by each manufacturer.
+Panasonic obtained exclusive rights to develop and manufacture the 3DO's successor, the M2, after purchasing the properties and technology from The 3DO Company, but ultimately backed out of releasing it in 1997 due to the highly competitive state of the console gaming market at that time.

 Panasonic Healthcare

-In 2014, Panasonic Healthcare was bought by outside investors and renamed as PHCHD, which stands for Panasonic HealthCare HD.
+In 2014, Panasonic Healthcare was bought by outside investors and renamed PHCHD, which stands for Panasonic HealthCare HD.
 It mainly makes cryogenic and ULT freezers for laboratories and sterilization equipment.

 Panasonic Semiconductor Solutions

 Panasonic had been in the semiconductor industry since 1957, when it started the mass production of silicon transistors and bipolar ICs.
 From 2012 onwards the company had implemented a series of measures to boost productivity of the business, including transfers of its production facilities to a joint venture with TowerJazz, and the system-on-a-chip designing unit to Panasonic/Fujitsu joint venture Socionext.

 In 2019, Panasonic decided to sell its remaining chip business and the stake in the joint venture with TowerJazz to Nuvoton following heavy losses.